owencmcgrath/owencmcgrath/README.md

 ## Hi there!
 I'm <code>Owen McGrath</code> 👨‍💻
 <p></p>
 I am a sophmore pursuing Computer Science and Business Analytics at Creighton University in Omaha, Nebraska.
 I am passionate about personal and corporate efficiency and I hope to work for a team that increases productivity and simplifies workflow.
-My career aspirations include software engineering and returning to Creighton for a stint in professorship later on in life.
+My career aspirations include software engineering and a stint in professorship later on in life.
 <p></p>
 <ul>
 <li> 🤝 Connect with me on <a href="https://www.linkedin.com/in/owen-mcgrath-ocm/" rel="nofollow">LinkedIn</a></li>